 Footnote: The Context of Human Rights

-The United Nations Declaration of Human rights was a laudable achievement.
+The United Nations Declaration of Human rights, of 10 December 1948, was a laudable achievement.
 But united nations are united governments.
 Each serves the interests of those who dominate society within the country it governs.
 Its view of human rights is therefore always couched within the context of its established social order.

 This was repeated after each of the verses that followed, the first of which was: